Eric John Stark: Appearance

-A point about Stark's physical appearance which has been studiously ignored by every one of his illustrators until the James Ryman's covers from the Paizo Publishing Planet Stories line: years of exposure to heightened sunlight on the planet Mercury has permanently given Stark very dark, almost black skin.
+Years of exposure to heightened sunlight on the planet Mercury has permanently given Stark very dark, almost black skin.
 His skin is "almost as dark as his black hair" and an antagonist refers to him scornfully as a "great black ape".
 The darkness of Stark's skin is reiterated in Enchantress of Venus.
 Brackett's other Mercurian characters also have black skin (e.g. Jaffa Storm in The Nemesis from Terra).

 Brackett's professional illustrators have universally drawn Stark as light-skinned, even sometimes blond.
 Brackett's use of a strong, independent, and attractive black-skinned character as hero for several of her stories was very unusual for the 1940s and 1950s.
-The artists' choice to ignore Brackett's written description and substitute a generic light-skinned blond pulp hero, even as late as 1982, may reflect prejudice against dark-skinned people.
 The effect of these misleading illustrations has been such that Stark is never remembered or referred to by critics as a black-skinned character, though he is clearly described as such in the stories.

 While Stark is described many times as having very dark skin, he appears to be of white European rather than African descent; Brackett repeatedly tells her readers that Stark's unusual coloring is due to prolonged exposure to extreme sunlight while growing up on the planet Mercury.
 Brackett openly created Stark as a pastiche of Edgar Rice Burroughs' popular John Carter of Mars and Tarzan characters, and Stark's sun-blackened skin is the Mercurian version of Tarzan's sun-bronzed skin.